MachariaAlvin/MachariaAlvin/README.md

-hi, i'm [Alvin Macharia](#), a passionate self-taught DevOps Engineer and a freelance from Kenya. my passion for Learning DevOps engineering enhances efficiency, collaboration, and automation in software development, leading to faster time-to-market, increased scalability, and improved career opportunities in a continuously evolving tech landscape.
+hi, i'm [Alvin Macharia](#), a passionate self-taught DevOps Engineer and a freelance from Kenya. my passion for DevOps engineering enhances efficiency, collaboration, and automation in software development, leading to faster time-to-market, increased scalability, and improved career opportunities in a continuously evolving tech landscape.
 DevOps skills are in high demand, offering benefits such as cost savings, reliability, and adaptability across various industries. i am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.